chsuong/starter-hugo-academic/content/_index.md

         “Rethinking the Tradeoffs of Within-Subjects Designs in International Relations Experiments.”
 With Scott Desposato and Erik Gartzke.
 Under Review.
 Early draft available at: https://osf.io/preprints/socarxiv/rn38x

-        “Public Hawkishness Toward Territorial Disputes: Evidence from China.”
+        “Territory-Specific Hawks and Doves: Rethinking Issue Salience in International Conflicts.”
 With Scott Desposato and Erik Gartzke.
 Under Review.

-        “Unstable and Impersistent Cue Effect: Evidence from Public Responses to International Organizations.”
+        “Unstable: Evidence from Public Responses to International Organizations’ Cues.”
 With Scott Desposato and Erik Gartzke.

 #        {{% callout note %}}
 #        Quickly discover relevant content by [filtering publications](./publication/).